alberto-martin/read.wos.R/README.md

 ## Functions

-read.wos.plain: reads data from Web of Science exported in "Plain Text" format, and converts it into a data.table.

-read.wos.tw8: reads data from Web of Science exported in "Tab-delimited (Win, UTF-8)" format, and converts it into a data.table.
+### read.wos: reads data from Web of Science exported in "Tab-delimited (Win, UTF-8)" or "Plain Text" format, and converts it into a data.table.
+#### Arguments:
+	* path: path to the folder where the exported files are.
+Default: "./files/"
+	* format: format of the exported files: "tab_win_utf8" or "plain_text".
+Default: "tab_win_utf8"

-split.field: splits a field with multiple elements (authors, subject categories, etc... and creates a new data.table containing each element in a separate row, keeping its relationship to the original record through the ID column.
+### split.field: splits a field with multiple elements (authors, subject categories, addresses, etc... and creates a new data.table containing each element in a separate row, keeping its relationship to the original record through the ID column.

-### Arguments

-filefolder: path to the folder that contains the list of files.
-Default is "./files".

-fields_path: list of fields you want to extract from the files.
-Default is "fields.txt".

-nrows: number of records to be processed.
-Default is 10,000,000 (it will remove empty records).
+#### Arguments:
+	* source_dt: data.table from which to extract the data.
+No default.
+	* idcol: name of the variable in the data.table that will serve as the identifier (external key).
+Default: "UT"
+	* splitcol: name of the variable in the data.table that will be split.
+No default.
+Possible values: "AU", "AF", "C1", "WC", "SC".
+If "C1" is selected, the resulting data.table will have three columns: the ID column, author, and address.
+	* delimiter: character that separates the elements inside splitcol.
+Default: ";"

 ## Update log